-NewSchool of Architecture and Design helps prepare students to enter and advance in the study and practice of architecture and design.
-NSAD emphasizes sustainable thinking and materials, particularly in the urban environment.
-The school’s pragmatic approach is furthered by instructors who are highly experienced active practitioners and help prepare students by bringing the present and future of architecture and design into the classroom.
-NSAD’s campus, in the heart of the Urban Art Trail, provides students with invaluable access to a diverse mix of architectural history and innovation.
+NewSchool of Architecture and Design helps prepare students to enter and advance in the fields of architecture and design.
+NSAD emphasizes sustainable thinking and materials, particularly in urban environments.
+The school’s pragmatic approach is furthered by its instructors, who are highly experienced, active practitioners.
+They prepare students by bringing the present and future of architecture and design into the classroom.
+NSAD’s campus, in the heart of the Urban Art Trail in San Diego, California, provides students with access to a diverse mix of architectural history and innovation.

 Find out more about NSAD in Explore Laureate.

 In the United States, most state registration boards require a degree from an accredited professional degree program as a prerequisite for licensure.
-The National Architectural Accrediting Board (NAAB), which is the sole agency authorized to accredit U.S. professional degree programs in architecture, recognizes three types of degrees: the Bachelor of Architecture, the Master of Architecture, and the Doctor of Architecture.
-A program may be granted a 6-year, 3-year, or 2-year term of accreditation, depending on the extent of its conformance with established educational standards.
-Doctor of Architecture and Master of Architecture degree programs may consist of a pre-professional undergraduate degree and a professional graduate degree that, when earned sequentially constitute an accredited professional education.
+The National Architectural Accrediting Board, which is the sole agency authorized to accredit U.S. professional degree programs in architecture, recognizes three types of degrees: the bachelor of architecture, the master of architecture and the doctor of architecture.
+A program may be granted a six-year, three-year or two-year term of accreditation, depending on the extent of its conformance with established educational standards.
+Doctor of architecture and master of architecture degree programs may consist of a pre-professional undergraduate degree and a professional graduate degree that, when earned sequentially, constitute an accredited professional education.
 However, the pre-professional degree is not, by itself, recognized as an accredited degree.

-Students are currently involved with pro-bono projects to build an orphanage in Baja California; to provide relief services to victims of the earthquake in Haiti; and, through the school’s Design Clinic, to design a school in rural Liberia, Africa, and affordable housing in Southeast San Diego.
+Students are currently involved in pro bono projects to build an orphanage in Baja California; to provide relief services to victims of the earthquake in Haiti; and, through the school’s Design Clinic, to design a school in rural Liberia, Africa, and affordable housing in Southeast San Diego.

-NewSchool of Architecture and Design (NSAD) students have also earned numerous awards and recognition.
+NewSchool of Architecture and Design students have earned numerous awards and recognition.
 Honors include: